MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5624-scenario-include.md

-Get an overview of how individual fixed assets are linked to insurance policies.
+Get an overview of how your individual fixed assets link to insurance policies.